rktjmp/lush.nvim/README.md

 Lush.ify
 -------

-Lush.ify will provide automatic, realtime highlighting of any `hsl(...)` calls, as well as highlighting any groups in your lush-spec with their appropriate colors and decorations.
+Lush.ify will provide automatic, real-time highlighting of any `hsl(...)` calls, as well as highlighting any groups in your lush-spec with their appropriate colors and decorations.

-To use lush.ify, open your theme lua file and run the vim command,
+To use lush.ify, open your theme Lua file and run the vim command,

 ```vim
 :Lushify
 ```

-or run it directly via lua,
+or run it directly via Lua,

 ```vim
 :lua require('lush').ify()
 ```

 Now changes you make to a colorscheme are reflected in real time.
-See the two starter files for more information and a demostration.
+See the two starter files for more information and a demonstration.

 Performance of lush.ify is somewhat dependent on your hardware and probably more specifically, your terminal.
 Some re-render faster than others.